rnag/rnag.github.io/_posts/blog/2024-10-20-how-to-cross-the-finish-line-on-top.md

 As you can see, the half marathon and marathon runners share the same path, for the large bulk of it, roughly about 10 miles or so.
 At roughly around the point they split up, the 5K runners join up with us — the half marathon runners.
 In reality, none of us actually *saw* any of the 5K runners join up with us near the end, because it was *at least* an hour or so since the start by that time, and very few 5K runners take more than hour to run the 5K (3.1 mile) distance.
 The route *is* an out-and-back for parts of it, but it appears to diverge in the second half of it, and head back on a different route altogether.

 It was a true trail run, and it took a lot out of me.
 I had actually not examined the race map too closely — truthfully not at all — and also I had never run a race on the trail before, so I really did not know what to expect.
-If I could describe it now after experiencing it firsthand, I would say the trial run as a whole was brutal and challenging, and the half marathon distance is the limit of how long I can run that.
+If I could describe it now after experiencing it firsthand, I would say the trail run as a whole was brutal and challenging, and the half marathon distance is the limit of how long I can run that.

 I took the energy gel at around the halfway point.
 I am grateful I carried it with me, because I sorely needed it to keep me going.